leon9078/Z97X-UD3H_Monterey/ACPI/Tables/readme_Windows.txt

 Then, back to Windows in CMD

-> iasl -d SSDT-XSEL.aml -e DSDT.aml
+> iasl -d SSDT-custom.aml -e DSDT.aml

 This will correctly generate a disassembled file (*.dsl)